parthiv-dev/decentralised-trading-platform/README.md

 ## Technical Documentation

+> Note: Some of the links to files might not work on the testers file system because of switching of / and \.
+For windows user, there should no issues if this [README](README.md) is read on the local files system.
+However the links will not work on GitHub.

 ### Smart Contracts

 We implement two Solidity contracts:
-- [PokemonCard.sol](contracts\PokemonCard.sol): To **securely mint** Pokemon NFTs and **store comprehensive metadata for pokemon characteristics**
+- [PokemonCard.sol](contracts/PokemonCard.sol): To **securely mint** Pokemon NFTs and **store comprehensive metadata for pokemon characteristics**
--  [TradingPlatform.sol](contracts\TradingPlatform.sol): To provide a trading platform for users to sell, auction and buy Pokemon NFTs.
+-  [TradingPlatform.sol](contracts/TradingPlatform.sol): To provide a trading platform for users to sell, auction and buy Pokemon NFTs.

 We have focussed on **simplicity** and intuitive understanding of the contracts by **minimizing code redundancy** and adding **meaningful comments** to each important section.

 #### PokemonCard Contract

-[PokemonCard.sol](contracts\PokemonCard.sol) is a NFT contract for Pokemons based on the [OpenZeppelin ERC271 contract](https://docs.openzeppelin.com/contracts/4.x/erc721) contract for non-fungible tokens.
+[PokemonCard.sol](contracts/PokemonCard.sol) is a NFT contract for Pokemons based on the [OpenZeppelin ERC271 contract](https://docs.openzeppelin.com/contracts/4.x/erc721) contract for non-fungible tokens.
 In addition, we used the following extensions:

 - [ERC721Burnable](https://docs.openzeppelin.com/contracts/5.x/api/token/erc721#ERC721Burnable): To enable token holders destroy their tokens.
 - [ERC721Enumerable](https://docs.openzeppelin.com/contracts/5.x/api/token/erc721#ERC721Enumerable): To be able to call the `totalSupply()` function
 - [ERC721Pausable](https://docs.openzeppelin.com/contracts/5.x/api/token/erc721#ERC721Pausable): To allow privileged accounts to pause the functionality marked as `whenNotPaused`.
 This is useful for emergency response when facing security issues.
 - [ERC721URIStorage](https://docs.openzeppelin.com/contracts/5.x/api/token/erc721#ERC721URIStorage): To allow updating token URIs for individual token IDs.
-- `Ownable`: To enable the contract owner of [TradingPlatform.sol](contracts\TradingPlatform.sol) to mint pokemon token i.e. authorize a single account for all privileged actions.
+- `Ownable`: To enable the contract owner of [TradingPlatform.sol](contracts/TradingPlatform.sol) to mint pokemon token i.e. authorize a single account for all privileged actions.

 To be able to store **comprehensive metadata for Pokemon characteristics** we defined a Pokemon struct: